Approved: Pay your parking ticket with food donations for a limited time

-LAS VEGAS (KLAS) — Your parking ticket doesn’t have to be total downer this holiday season.
+LAS VEGAS (KLAS) — Your parking ticket doesn’t have to be a total downer this holiday season.
 If you receive a citation between Oct.
 16 and Nov.
-16, you’ll be able to pay it off with food donations.
+16, you’ll be able to pay it with food donations.
 The Las Vegas City Council unanimously voted in favor of the program designed to help those in need.

 Donations will be delivered to the Helping Hands of Vegas Valley, a nonprofit serving the area’s low income and disabled senior citizens.